Understanding Dupuytren Contracture

 Treatment for Dupuytren contracture depends on how serious your symptoms are.
 Treatment can’t cure the disease.
 But it can help reduce symptoms or make it easier to move your fingers.
 Treatments may include:

 Shots of medicine.
-These may help relieve symptoms and reduce the size of nodules.
+These usually consist of corticosteroids (a powerful anti-inflammatory medication) they may help relieve symptoms and reduce the size of nodules.

 Enzyme shots.
 These may be used to break up the thickened tissue.
 This helps reduce contracture.
 It may allow your fingers to straighten again.